truenas/documentation/content/GettingStarted/Install/ConsoleSetupMenuScale.md

 {{< trueimage src="/images/SCALE/CLI/CSMEditInterfaceSettings.png" alt="TrueNAS SCALE Console Setup Menu Edit Interface Settings" id="TrueNAS SCALE Console Setup Menu Edit Interface Settings" >}}

-You can enter aliases, also known as 'static IP addresses', for an interface when you create a new one or edit an existing interface.
+You can enter aliases, also known as static IP addresses, for an interface when you create a new one or edit an existing interface.

 {{< include file="/static/includes/AliasOrStaticIP.md" >}}